This app needs access to the following sensors of your phone. No data is shared, everything is calculated on your device.

 SunCalc 1.9 β Sun & moon position calculations

-OpenStreetMap β Map tiles (minimap)
+OpenStreetMap β Map tiles (minimap & location picker)

-OpenSky Network β Live ADS-B flight data
+OpenSky Network β Live ADS-B flight data (fallback)

 Celestrak β Satellite TLE data